Keysight/bpsve/google-cloud-platform/Deployment/DeploymentManager/README.md

 ✅ You can now use the private key to SSH into your VM from other systems or tools.

-## 🔐 Applying SSH Keys to AWS CloudFormation Templates
+## 🔐 Applying SSH Keys to Google Cloud Deployment Manager Templates

 To enable secure access, you must configure your previously generated SSH key pair in the `metadata` section of each instance (Virtual Controller and Virtual Blade):